lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-6. Verify that the model has the two output layers as expected for the age and gender results.
-Create and initialize variables to hold the output names to receive the results from the model.
+6. The model is verified to have the two output layers as expected for the age and gender results.
+Variables are created and initialized to hold the output names to receive the results from the model.

 ```cpp
         slog::info << "Checking Age Gender outputs" << slog::endl;